 - Benefit as wide and diverse a range of local people as possible.

 - Have robust systems, governance and policies, as evidenced by a recognised quality mark or by meeting all the basic requirements listed in Appendix B of the CAT Policy.

 - Have the capacity to manage the asset and have directors or committee members who have the necessary experience and skill.

 - Contribute towards the council’s corporate and strategic objectives.

 Each request for CAT is considered on the basis of a written business case, consisting of a detailed business plan and evidence of need, expertise and the relevant quality standard.
 Full details can be found in sections seven and eight of the CAT Policy.

-Further details about the CAT Policy, the eligibility criteria and the process are available from our Community Buildings Team.
+Further details about the CAT Policy, the eligibility criteria and the process are available from our Community Assets Team.